IntentSoftware/docs/articles/tutorials/sample-pet-clinic/02-create-csharp/create-csharp.md

 The next section will outline some of the features of Intent Architect which entails doing Domain to DTO mapping.

-Starting with the `PetVisitDTO`, right click on it and select `Mapping...` Click on the dropdown saying `Select an element to map from`.
+Starting with the `PetVisitDTO`, right click on it and select `Mapping...`.
+Click on the dropdown saying `Select an element to map from`.
 Notice that you will now see all your Domain Entities in that dropdown.
 Choose the `Visit` Entity.